ophelia, corrected

 She is infantilized by the men in her life and exists within a patriarchal world.
 Her only moment of speaking freely is when she turns mad after Hamlet accidentally kills her father, and grief swallows her whole.
 Her drowning is not directly shown on stage — we only hear of it after from Queen Gertrude, in one of the most haunting passages in all of Shakespeare.

-After Polonius’s death, Ophelia loses her grip on reality and wanders through Elsinore, singing broken songs of death, love, and betrayal.
+After after dad Polonius’s death, Ophelia loses her grip on reality and wanders through Elsinore, singing broken songs of death, love, and betrayal.
 Her father is gone.
 Hamlet’s gone mad.
 Her brother, Laertes, is far away.
 She goes to a brook to hang flower garlands on the branches of a willow and when a branch breaks, she falls into the water.
 Her clothes billow and keep her afloat for a moment.
-And in that eerie calm, she sings but she makes no attempt to save herself as the weight of her garments pulls her under.
+And in that eerie calm, she sings but she makes no attempt to save herself as the weight of the garments pulls her under.

 Later, achingly, Hamlet says at her grave: